Learn Kashaka: In UK & Online.

 Learn how to play Kashaka – Individual or group Kashaka tuition is available in Gloucester, Stroud & Bristol areas UK – or book a workshop for your college, school, festival, event or venue.

-Online Kashaka Lessons – Click here for details
+1 to 1 Online Kashaka Lessons – Click Here for details and booking

 Public Kashaka Workshops: